Texas Rangers (baseball): First years in Texas (1972–1984)

-Prior to the 1972 season, improvements were made to Turnpike Stadium, which reopened as Arlington Stadium, in preparation for the inaugural season of the Texas Rangers.
-The team played its first game on April 15, 1972, a 1–0 loss at the hands of the California Angels, their 1961 expansion cousins.
+Before the 1972 season, improvements were made to Turnpike Stadium, which reopened as Arlington Stadium, in preparation for the Rangers' inaugural season.
+The team played its first game on April 15, 1972, a 1–0 loss to the California Angels, their 1961 expansion cousins.
 The next day, the Rangers defeated the Angels, 5–1, for the club's first victory.